brson/talent-training/rust/projects/project-5/project.md

-As part of the conversion to asynchrony, the `KvsClient` will present a futures-based API, and the `KvsEngine` trait will also present a futures-based API, even while it is implemented with blocking (synchronous) I/O via a thread pool.
+As part of the conversion to asynchrony, the `KvsClient` will present a futures-based API, and the `KvsEngine` trait will also present a futures-based API, even while it remains implemented with blocking (synchronous) I/O via a thread pool (for now).

+Up until this point the API for KvsClient has been unspecified.
+In this project the API will be explicitly specified.

 Your `KvsServer` will be based on the tokio runtime, which handles the distribution of asynchronous work to multiple threads on its own (tokio itself